-Yesterday my daughter turned seventeen.
+Yesterday my older child turned seventeen.
 It’s unbelievable to me.
 I know kids getting older is most likely mind-boggling to all, or at least most, parents.
 You remember the day they were born; you look at pictures from when they were tiny; you share stories of the funny things they did and said.
-And then you look at the near-adult sitting next to you (in my case, the one who agreed to wear flats to dinner so that I could wear my three-inch platforms and be almost as tall as her) and your mind does flip-flops.
+And then you look at the near-adult sitting next to you (in my case, the one who agreed to wear flats to dinner so that I could wear my three-inch platforms and be almost as tall as them) and your mind does flip-flops.
 Or at least mine did.

 Then I look even further and wonder, how did I ever manage to have a child and to parent a child anyway?
 To have a teenager, a teenager who still likes me and likes to be with me?
-We’d spent a good part of the day together – watching my son’s little league game, shopping for graduation presents for her friends – and had enjoyed each other’s company.
-Which is more surprising, that I enjoyed hers or that she enjoyed mine?
+We’d spent a good part of the day together – watching my son’s little league game, shopping for graduation presents for their friends – and had enjoyed each other’s company.
+Which is more surprising, that I enjoyed theirs or that they enjoyed mine?
 We browsed our favorite local store and, when asked a simple question by the store owner, both offered the same answer at the same time in the same cadence – from opposite sides of the store.
 How did I get this lucky?

 When I was seventeen it was different.
 It was way different for me.
 I was never really close to Danny – are any teenage girls close to their dad?
 And my relationship with my mother was strained at best.
 I was pulling away from her and from the Church.
 I was just discovering life on the “outside” as something enticing and welcoming.
 I was consumed with guilt and confusion as I questioned my “old” life and excitement as I waded into my “new.”
 Is that normal teenage angst?
-Has my daughter walked her own path of confusion and excitement?
-Has it been similar for her, or only different?
+Has my child walked their own path of confusion and excitement?
+Has it been similar for them, or only different?

 Happy Birthday baby!